RedImp1470/Fusee_Fork/RETARGET.md

 #### src/Serialization/Fusee.Serialization.csproj

-* Target : netstandard 1.3
+* Target: netstandard 1.3
 * Note: Precompiler is not working yet.
 Everything depending on it will be using /ext/Fusee.SerializationSerializer.dll until fixed.

+#### src/Xene/Fusee.Xene.csproj

+* Target: netstandard 2.0
+* Note: Needs to be netstandard 2.0 for the [JSExternal] attribute.

 ## ToDo